d3giigii/d3giigii.github.io/index.md

 ## Logan-Hammond

 A place where I keep my projects for academic and professional work.
-No fun allowed :/

 Find this organization [here.](https://github.com/Logan-Hammond)